Northern Wake Senior Center

 The Northern Wake Senior Center, 235 E. Holding Ave., offers adults age 55 and older a full schedule of recreational activities, such as aerobics, line dancing, ballroom dancing, wood carving, painting, and craft making.

-The center also provides several social events each month, as well as educational classes on subjects including computers and ceramics and clay.
+The center also provides several social events each month, as well as educational classes on subjects including computers, ceramics, and clay.

 Resources for Seniors